water-sucks/nixos/README.md

 ## Introduction

 This is a unification of all the different pick NixOS tooling into one executable.
-Why?
-Because why not, to be honest.
-Written in Zig, because I like Zig.

-`nixos` replaces these tools with respective subcommmands, listed below:
+NixOS has its various tools spread out between several large scripts that have become on the verge of unmaintainable.
+This tool has one goal: to create a modular NixOS CLI that mirrors or enhances the functionality of all current NixOS tooling in `nixpkgs`, adds on to it if needed, and eventually come to replace it entirely.

 - `nixos-rebuild` → `nixos build` + `nixos generation`
 - `nixos-enter` → `nixos enter`
 - `nixos-generate-config` → `nixos init`
+- `nixos-version` → `nixos info`

-More to come in the future, see [TODO](#todo) for a list of commands and flags that are planned to be implemented.
+More to come in the future, see [TODO](#todo) for a list of commands that are planned to be implemented.

 ## Usage